Follow TV Tropes

 • In Who Took the Super out of Superman?, Xviar scrambles Superman's energy-processing abilities so his body absorbs more energy than it can safely store and release until finally triggering a superpower meltdown.

-• In an issue of Fantastic Four, set before they became superheroes, Earth is invaded by an alien that grows when it feeds on energy.
+• Fantastic Four: In Fantastic Four (1961) #271, set before the Four became superheroes, Earth is invaded by an alien that grows when it feeds on energy.
 Reed, however, notices that only the monster's volume increases, not the mass, and proceeds to zap it with so much energy that in the end it becomes too rarefied to interact with normal matter.

 • Galactus is defeated this way at the end of his Heroes Reborn saga.
-But wait a minute: Galactus consumes the energy of planets.
-And just a small team of super heroes generate even more energy than that, so much more as to overload Galactus?
+But wait a minute: if Galactus consumes the energy of planets, how can just a small team of superheroes generate even more energy than that, so much more as to overload Galactus?

 • Lyra, the Savage She-Hulk from Earth-8009, is vulnerable to this trick: she's a living conduit for gamma radiation, but too much of it overwhelms her, sapping her strength.
 Moonstone (in her Dark Avengers guise of Ms. Marvel) figures this out in record time.

-• In the X-Men Civil War storyline: While Mind Controlled, Cyclops hits Bishop with more energy than he can actually absorb.
+• In the X-Men tie-in to Civil War (2006), while mind-controlled, Cyclops hits Bishop with more energy than he can actually absorb.
 Bishop is able to vent it in time, with enough interest to blow the limb off a Sentinel.
-They later (when Cyclops is no longer mind controlled) use the combination intentionally to break down a bunker door before it explodes.
+They later (when Cyclops is no longer mind-controlled) use the combination intentionally to break down a bunker door before it explodes.

 Fan Works